 High degree of turbulence enhances scale formation for example by the liner hanger in wells and just downstream of orifices or valves that are used to throttle the flow.
-Where the flow is saturated steam with some impurities there may be a "drying out" effect from the sudden loss of pressure that causes scale build-up, as the steam becomes superheated.
-Geothermal scales usually form a very rough surface and rippled deposits that have peaks that lean against the flow inside pipes.
-The effect of these deposits can be quite pronounced in spite of being only a few millimetres thick inside a good size pipeline.
-The reason is that the pressure drop becomes much greater than in a smooth pipe and thus reduces the flow capacity up to half compared to the design for a clean pipe.
-The design of reinjection pipelines must take this into account and be provided with means to remove or to smooth the roughness by periodically running plugs through the pipelines, so called pigs.
+Where the flow is saturated steam with some impurities there may be a "drying out" effect from the sudden loss of pressure, such as in the inlet stage of turbines, that causes scale build-up.
+Geothermal scales usually form a very rough surface and rippled deposits that have peaks that lean against the flow.
+The effect of these rippled deposits can be quite pronounced in spite of being only a few millimetres in thickness inside of a good size pipeline.
+The reason is that the pressure drop becomes much greater than in a smooth pipe or from normal roughness and thus can reduce the flow capacity by up to half compared to a clean pipe.
+The design of reinjection pipelines must take this into account and some pipelines are provided with means to remove or to smooth the roughness by periodically running plugs through the pipelines, so called pipe pigs.

-The scaling conditions are thus constantly changing as the geothermal fluid travels from the wells and through the pipelines and back to the reservoir.
-This makes scaling prediction somewhat uncertain but by coupling chemical modelling calculations, pilot studies and practical experience it has usually been possible to come up with solutions that will overcome the most serious scaling problems.
-What most geothermal plants are, however, left with are maintenance problems of various dimensions.
-To monitor the scaling or corrosion at various locations in the pipelines it is possible to install retractable coupons that can be removed for periodic inspection without affecting the flow or operation of the plant.
+The scaling conditions are constantly changing as the geothermal fluid travels from the wells and through the pipelines and back to the reservoir due to ever changing temperatures, pressure and composition of the two phases.
+This makes scaling prediction somewhat uncertain but by coupling chemical modelling calculations, pilot studies and practical experience it has usually been possible to come up with solutions that overcome the most serious scaling problems.
+To monitor the scaling or corrosion at various locations in the pipelines it is possible to install retractable metal coupons that can be removed for periodic inspection without affecting the flow or operation of the plant.